Ben Fox

 "start": "next start"**,

-^ Donât forget the , (comma) at the end of the start line!
-If you have integrated your IDE with ESLint youâll already have seen a bunch of errors if you open pages/index.js.
-The pages/api/hello.js should be error-free!
+line!
+If you've integrated your IDE with ESLint youâll already have seen a bunch of errors if you open src/pages/index.js.
+The src/pages/api/hello.js should be error-free!

-If you npm run lint now, you can also see all the errors in the console.
+now, you can also see all the errors in the console.
+I've tweaked the eslint config over time, so the exact set of errors may be slightly different.

 âŚnow do npm run lint.fix and youâll see a number of formatting changes to align the code with the linter rules, and no more errors!